brandon-mason/piano-roll/readme.md

 - Notes don't play when brought back by 'undo'.
 Has something to do with how 'props.onNoteClicked' sends note info.
 - Clicked notes disappear when recording starts.
 - Timeline goes past grid.
-- Add backdrop to selectors when overwrite popup appears
+- Add backdrop to selectors when overwrite popup appears.
+- Add warnings for save, new, delete, load.
+- Reset password feature